Krassnig/CodeDraw/README.md

 		cd.setColor(Palette.RED);

-		// Creates an endless loop (until you close the window) while (!es.isClosed()) {
+		// creates an endless loop (until you close the window) while (!es.isClosed()) {
-			// Creates a loop that consumes all the currently available events while (es.hasEventNow()) {
+			// creates a loop that consumes all the currently available events while (es.hasEventNow()) {
-				// If the next event is a mouse move event a red square will be drawn at its location if (es.hasMouseMoveEvent()) {
+				// if the next event is a mouse move event a red square will be drawn at its location if (es.hasMouseMoveEvent()) {
 					MouseMoveEventArgs a = es.nextMouseMoveEvent();
 					cd.fillSquare(a.getX() - 5, a.getY() - 5, 10);
 				} else {
-					// Removes the event from the EventScanner since it is not a MouseMoveEvent es.nextEvent();
+					// removes the event from the EventScanner since it is not a MouseMoveEvent es.nextEvent();
 				}
 			}

-			// Shows the red squares that have been drawn until now cd.show(16);
+			// shows the red squares that have been drawn until now cd.show(16);
 		}
 	}